2024-10-28

 For example, it is very common for a code base to contain a module called "Utilities", which most other modules depend on; Since it is a highly dependent-upon module, it should be tested first, but since its name begins with a "U", it tends to be tested last.

-Testana executes test modules in a certain order which does have some objective merit; this is the order of dependency of the modules under test.
+Testana executes test modules in order of dependency.
 This means that modules with no dependencies are tested first, modules that depend upon them are tested next, and so on until everything has been tested.
-Thus, the first test failure detected while running tests with Testana is always guaranteed to point at the most fundamental problem; there is no need to look further down in case some other test failure indicates a more fundamental problem.
-Subsequently, Testana stops executing tests after the first failure is detected, so it saves even more time.
+Thus, the first test failure is guaranteed to point at the most fundamental problem; there is no need to look further down in case some other test failure indicates a more fundamental problem.
+Subsequently, Testana stops executing tests after the first failure, so it saves even more time.

 For more information about this way of testing, see michael.gr - Incremental Integration Testing.